mugli/libavrophonetic/README.md

 ## Data generation

-Instead of using plain text data-files, this package uses a [gob encoded](https://blog.golang.org/gob) files for faster data loading (aka, Trie generation).
+Instead of using plain text data-files, this module uses a [gob encoded](https://blog.golang.org/gob) files for faster data loading (aka, Trie generation).

 Also, the gob files gets embedded with the binary during compile time using [embed package](https://golang.org/pkg/embed/) introduced in Go 1.16.